-The 2021 readability scorecard measures, for the first time, the readability of documents and reports produced by Australian Government agencies.
+The 2021 readability scorecard: Australian superannuation funds measured the readability of documents produced by the Australian superannuation sector.

 The scorecard shows that when agencies invest in clear writing the readability of their text improves greatly.